-Despite the Star of David necklace she wore the day I took her photograph, my Abuela isn’t Jewish and wasn’t even aware that it is a symbol of Jewish identity.
+Despite the Star of David necklace she wore the day I took her photograph, my Abuela isn’t Jewish.
 To me, the necklace represents where she is today and the influences that she’s had as a New Yorker.
 I try to be careful not to romanticize my idea of being Central American as just a singular identity, but rather I try to highlight its real complexities through migration and our new home in the North.
 The background of her portrait is a cross section of a pitaya (dragon fruit), which is native to Central America.
 It is symbolic of her own fruitfulness through our large family, the seeds representing future generations and in them the stories I wish to pass down to my own children and to the generations yet to come.
 I’ve recently noticed the common occurrence of spots in nature, and have represented this to tie ourselves to it; though we otherize it, we are nature.
 The seeds complement her freckles, which I’m proud to have inherited.
-The Guardabarranco bird blended with my Abuela’s shoulder is Nicaragua’s national bird.
-I have also included a hummingbird, which is found throughout Central America.
+The Guardabarranco bird is blended with my Abuela’s shoulder.
+I have also included a hummingbird, which is found throughout the Americas.
 Birds, like humans, are migratory.
 They also embody a spirit that although not visible, connects us all.
-Finally, it is intentional that there is a light between my Abuelita’s portrait and my uncle’s portrait - it is my complex human connection via nature.

 My very first ancestor in the Americas from my father’s side immigrated from England in early colonial times.
 He did not migrate, this ancestor invaded and took part in genocidal missions against Indigenous tribes.
 I contrast the privilege I have of knowing my father’s family tree beyond colonization with how I don’t have this from my Nicaraguan mother’s side of the family.
 I sometimes think about how that time period altered our families forever; on one hand as the oppressed and the other as the oppressor, and of my own internal struggles, lately with losing thousands of years of my Indigenous Central American heritage.